In our travels, Chris and I have encountered many breathtakingly beautiful lakes all around the world.

 As you arrive at the crater, you will need to climb stones steps to where the vista of the volcano suddenly opens up.
 Crater Lake sits nestled in the volcano valley surrounded by mountains.

-Due to some unfortunate accidents, swimming is no longer allowed, but you can enjoy the scenery of another of the beautiful lakes around the world.
+Due to some unfortunate accidents at the lake, swimming is no longer allowed, but you can enjoy the scenery of another of the beautiful lakes around the world.

 Be prepared for your hike back up the stone steps.